valeraf23/ObjectComparator/README.md

 ```

-## Display distinctions for properties/fields which have custom strategy
+## Display distinctions for properties/fields which have the custom strategy

 ```csharp